Manikdeep/PII-Parsing-Tools/Text Parser/README.md

 ### Setup Guide

-1. Download Python and add Python to PATH.
+1. Download Python and add Python to PATH variables.

 2. Create your project folder which includes scraped .JSON files and the parser script.
 	Example folder structure: